-We want to enable people to simulate complex global systems in an extensible way, reusing models created by the community.
+We want to enable people to simulate complex systems in an extensible way, reusing models created by the community.

 This page serves as a brief, high-level introduction to the project.
-If you want to learn more please check out the documentation booklet.
+If you want to learn more check out the documentation booklet.

 We define a framework as an environment, or an interface, allowing for creation of different specific applications using it’s generic functionality.
 In our case it’s about the ability to create different simulation models, using the underlying set of building blocks.